 You also need to think about who is traveling.
 If you are traveling as a family or in a group, an apartment or house may work best for you.
 Not only does it work out cheaper, having a kitchen to cook a meal for little ones can be a godsend.

 So, where to look?

-For hotels I prefer booking.com and Hotels Combined.
+For hotels I prefer booking.com.
 Having said that, sometimes it is better to book your hotel directly via their own website – particularly for smaller, family owned hotels I find they are often cheaper.

 When you decided on your itinerary I’m guessing there were particular things you wanted to see or do in each of your destinations.
 But now is a good time to work out exactly what you are going to do.
 Again, I find people often fall into two camps – those who plan their itineraries down to the last minute, and those who love to wing it.

 Regardless of which group you fall into, it is definitely worth doing some planning ahead.
 Not only will you save money, you will also save time by booking ahead at many popular locations.
 When you are in Barcelona, you will want to go to the Sagrada Familia I’m sure.
 Book your timed entry ticket before you leave home and just march past the long, long, long queues.
 Once you are inside you can spend as long as you like.
 Similarly in Paris, a Musée Pass allows you to skip the oh so long queues at the Louvre and the Musee d’Orsay.

 If dining your way around the Michelin Stars of Europe is on your agenda, or you want to dine somewhere iconic (like the Jules Verne at the Eiffel Tower) you will need to book well ahead (up to three months well ahead).
 So plan to make those bookings early to avoid disappointment.